Shenqishaonv/100-Driver-Source/README.md

 ## 2. Train

+Please refer to the train.sh file in the scripts folder.

+## 3. Test

-Please refer to the .sh file in the scripts folder.
+Please refer to the test.sh file in the scripts folder.

 # Contact